Avi GSLB Architecture

 There exist a variety of active/active configurations.
 All are used to put more resources to work as well as increase application availability.

 - A load-aware active/active configuration steers clients to the most optimal site based on the observed load of the members.
-This option is slated for a future release.
+This option is planned for a future release.

 - A geo-location-aware active/active configuration steers clients to the closest site.
 Member selection is based on the proximity of the client to the members.
-This option is slated for a future release.
+This option is planned for a future release.

 A GSLB service is the representation of a global application, that front-ends applications across multiple sites.
 This configuration object hosts the FQDN of the application, the backing virtual services in various sites, and the priority/ratios for the various members.
 This object also hosts the monitoring methods to make sure that the group members are alive.